 The Difference Between White Noise and Pink Noise

 You’ve probably heard of white noise (think the monotonous drone of an air-conditioning unit).
 White noise is a combination of different sounds that create one consistent sound that, according to Popular Science, “comes out evenly across all hearable frequencies.”
 It’s called white noise because when various colored lights combine, they shine white.
 Because white noise is good at cutting through the hustle and bustle, it’s used for the signals in emergency vehicles.

 Its ability to mask all other noise has historically made it a handy sleep aid.
 Those household annoying noises—that faulty dripping tap or ticking clock—are drowned out by other noises during the day.
 But when things quiet down come nighttime, those same noises become pronounced and seriously irritating… That’s where white noise comes to the rescue.
 So if white noise is the answer to drowning out sleep-stalling sounds, why do we need pink noise?

-Pink noise, according to PureWow, is “a balanced, steady mix of high and low frequencies.”
+Pink noise, according to Time, is “a mix of high and low frequencies that sounds more balanced and natural than its better-known cousin, white noise.”
 (It gets its name because light of the same frequency appears pink.)
 Where white noise is a constant drone, pink noise is far more pleasant to listen to—think heavy rain or rustling leaves.
 Plus, the benefits come into play once you’ve actually drifted off to sleep.